lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ## Day_12 Number Guessing Project

 The program tells you that it is thinking of a number between 1 and 100.
 It then asks you to choose a difficulty bwtween "Hard" or "Easy".
-Now it tells you that you have 5 attempts to guess the number.
+Now it tells you that you have 5 attempts to guess the number, and you make a guess